 4 And forgive us our sins; for we also forgive every one that is indebted to us.
 And lead us not into temptation; but deliver us from evil.

 So, does one's Salvation hang in the balance every single day, based on whether or not they maintain their repentance and submission, to some undefined degree, well short of perfection?
-Do one need an unbroken chain of repentance and submission, in order to prove one's faith is "real", so that they go to Heaven when they die?
+Does one need an unbroken chain of repentance and submission, in order to prove one's faith is "real", so that they go to Heaven when they die?

 Any time someone sins, assuming they know what the sin is (which if they do not, that could be another sin of neglecting to study God's Law, 2 Timothy 2:15), they do so willfully (1 Corinthians 10:13).
 At that moment, which happens many times, every single day (1 John 1:8), they have un-repented of that sin.
 Therefore, if "repenting of sin" is a requirement for Salvation, they have just lost their Salvation, unless "repenting of sin" has been redefined into "repenting of some sins, sometimes".